UX Design @ SimpliFed

 What impacts the quality of patient care?

-Providers shared that checking in with patients can be mentally taxing and time consuming because they need to use multiple platforms to deliver informed care for patients.
+Checking in with patients can be mentally taxing and time consuming for healthcare providers because they need to use multiple platforms to send resources, check progress, and deliver informed care for patients.

 Explore Other Projects